brandonchinn178/ghcjs-docker/ghc-js-backend/README.md

 # GHC with JS backend

-This repo contains a Dockerfile for building a Docker image with GHC built with the new Javascript backend.
+This directory contains a Dockerfile for building a Docker image with GHC built with the new Javascript backend.

 ## Usage